Justin Watson (wide receiver): Houston Texans

 On March 14, 2025, Watson signed with the Houston Texans.
 He recorded three catches for 30 yards across his first two appearances with Houston.
-On September 17, Watson was placed on injured reserve due to a calf muscle / Achilles injury.
+On September 17, Watson was placed on injured reserve due to a calf muscle / Achilles injury suffered in Week 2 against the Tampa Bay Buccaneers.
+He was activated on December 29, ahead of the team's Week 17 matchup against the Los Angeles Chargers.

+On August 30, 2026, Watson was released by the Texans.